 The 3 Golden Rules

-Pterygium prevention is generally not a public health issue that people think about.
-A pterygium is not cancerous nor malignant.
+A pterygium Is a benign growth of the conjunctiva (skin of the eye) that grows towards the cornea (front window of the eye).
+It is not cancerous nor malignant.
 Most do not cause any visual problems.
 Permanent blindness from a pterygium is rarely heard of, unless in very unusual situations.

 However, a pterygium can be unsightly and cause a lot of irritation.
 Symptoms include redness, watering of the eyes, sensation of dryness and grittiness (similar to that in dry eye syndrome), foreign body sensation, and even double vision in rare occasions.
 You may also develop blurring and visual distortion from induced astigmatism.